Lemonjai/bier_v1/README.md

 - Add the scaffolds for the Breweries
 - Add the scaffolds for the Wineries

+- Add the radio box for only single selection for beer to beertype's relations
-- Add the radio box for only single selection for beer to beertype relations
+- Add the radio box for only single selection for beer to colour's relations
-- Add the radio box for only single selection for beer to colour relations
+- Add the radio box for only single selection for beer to brewery's relations

 **Note**
 Categorization controller ", optional: true" must be append to the "belongs_to" method in order for it to work.